 (e) to CGW Structures, our affiliate; or

-(f) to third party contractors where it contracts out any financial, administrative, information technology or other services.
+(f) to third party contractors where we or our affiliates contract out any financial, administrative, information technology or other services, including independent market research that enables us to improve our service to our clients.

 Otherwise, we will only disclose personal information to third parties with the relevant individual’s consent or if the disclosure is permitted by the Privacy Act.